kyma-project/control-plane/docs/kyma-environment-broker/03-15-trial-cleanup-cronjob.md

 If the instance is already in the `suspended` state, this instance is just marked as `expired`.

 ### Dry-run mode
-If you need to test your the Job, you can run it in the dry-run mode.
+If you need to test the Job, you can run it in the `dry-run` mode.
 In that mode, the Job only logs the information about the candidate instances (i.e. instances meeting the configured criteria).
 The instances are not affected.

 ## Prerequisites